Chapter 30 : A 'Friendly' Jinx

 She stopped walking as they passed a tree.
 They were nearing the castle, and despite her hunger, she wasn’t ready to end the conversation.
 He turned to look at her, and she frowned.
 “Well, what would your father say about you going out with me?”

 The shadows from the branches fell across his face in a way that made it difficult to read, and she half expected Scorpius to feed her a line about his father having changed.
-She was therefore completely unprepared for it when he said, “He said that he was disowning me for falling for a Weasley.”
+She was therefore completely unprepared for it when he said, “He’d say that he was disowning me for falling for a Weasley.”
 Her shock must have shown on her face, because he laughed.
 “Rose, I’m joking.
 I don’t think that I could do anything that would make my father disown me, and even if there is, going out with you definitely doesn’t qualify.”

 Rose wasn’t quite convinced, but she decided it wasn’t worth pushing it.
 She’d probably see soon enough, at the rate things were going.